Former GDR Diplomats sacked after reunification

-The diplomats of East Germany have been the most dissatisfied by German reunification than any other group.
+The diplomats of East Germany have been the most dissatisfied with German reunification than any other group.
 After 1990, their dreams of working in the diplomatic service were dashed.
 For me, as a German, learning more about the aspects of reunification is always fascinating.
 Details that may not have been available at the time or have been withheld are now available.
-Former GDR Diplomats reunification
+Former GDR Diplomats’ reunification

 A few groups of professionals from the Eastern half of Germany made it even worse during and after reunification than the defunct Communist state’s former diplomats.
 Even members of the feared Stasi secret police and officers from the National People’s Army found work in reunited Germany and put their skills to good use.
 However, this was not the case for the GDR’s diplomatic service, which employed over 2,000 people.

 “Despite the aspirations of many of us to continue working in the field of international relations in a reunited Germany, we quickly discovered that there was no such chance,” says Bernhard Neugebauer, a former East German ambassador to the United Nations.
 “We were also forbidden from serving in any other government agency.”
 Former GDR Diplomats’ reunification

 Deutsche Welle reported about the fate of the East German diplomats in 2010.
 Read the interesting article in full here.